Obak3/AlgoQuestions/README.md

  track if something is contained and if it isn't insert it into the map |
  | Single Number | Hashmap for tracking how many times a number appears.
 Iterate through the map after and return the
  key where the val is 1. | Basically what the other part said.  |
- | Contains Duplicate | Check the length of the array against the length of the set.... this is kinda jank though to be
- honest. | Use a Hashmap and add it to the hashmap if its not seen, if it has been then you would just return true.
-O(N) and singular pass. |

 ## DS/A I'm focusing on: